fillegar/fillegar/README.md

 - 👋 Hi, I’m Jeff Fillegar sometimes referred to Gio
-- 👀 I’m interested in APIs, data driven applications, and test automation
+- 👀 I like building APIs, data driven applications using .NET MVC, php, and Javascript.
+For Test Automataion I use Tricentis Tosca and Testim.
 - 🌱 I’m currently build demo applications that simulate real world applications using real integrations to SFDC and SAP to showcase how to design, build, and automate the testing
 - 💞️ I’m looking to collaborate on building fake test data services to drive automated test cases intelligently - Data is the Test!
 - 📫 How to reach me: